Louis-de-Bontin/2.1-readability/README.md

-This is an exercise realized in the context of the CS50 course granted by Harvard.\n Take a user input and calculate the grade level of a text.
+This is an exercise realized in the context of the CS50 course granted by Harvard.
+Take a user input and calculate the grade level of a text.
 - The user inputs the text.
 - The program returns the grade level